TopeAdebayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to create an empty file
+Script that adds execute permission to the owner of a file